NethServer/ns8-core/doc/new_module.md

 Each module is distributed using a container image.
 This document will guide you, a developer, on how to create a new rootless module.
-The module will be a simple web application named mymodule.
+The module will be a simple web application named `mymodule`.

 ## Step 0: install NS8